AdobeDocs/workfront.en/help/classic/review-and-approve-work/proofing/proofing-overview/view-progress-status-proof.md

 -->

    <!--
-   <li value="1" data-mc-conditions="QuicksilverOrClassic.Draft mode">If a proof has not already been generated for the document in Adobe Workfront, generate it, as described in the <a href="../../../review-and-approve-work/proofing/creating-proofs-within-workfront/generate-proof.md" class="MCXref xref">Generate a proof</a> articles.</li>
+   <li value="1" data-mc-conditions="QuicksilverOrClassic.Draft mode">If a proof has not already been generated for the document in Adobe Workfront, generate it, as described in the articles.</li>
    -->

    <!--